kabicin/menu_select/README.md

 - <b>Colour Coded:</b> Menu items are colour coded by the quantity as well as section of the kitchen they will be administered.
 - <b>Responsive Dashboard:</b> Calls the database as the user enters/deletes a new entry.
 - <b>Interactive List:</b> The list widget allows options to <i>view, add one, delete one, or delete all</i> items freely.

+#### Download?
+- The project is currently specialized for Dynasty House Seafood Restaurant!
+However, if you are really interested.. de-folder the windows_cpp_v1.0 and pop it into Qt Creator...
 <br>
 :whale: Thanks for checking out the project! :whale: